oracle/weblogic-kubernetes-operator/site/developer.md

 ## Requirements

-In addition to the requirements listed in [README](../README.md#prerequisites), the following software is also required to obtain and build the operator:
+In addition to the requirements listed in [User Guide](user-guide.md#prerequisites), the following software is also required to obtain and build the operator:

 *	Git (1.8 or later recommended)
 * Java Developer Kit (1.8u131 or later recommended, please use 1.8, tests will not work on 1.9 or later versions)